wajahatabbas27/My-Portfolio-Web./README.md

 - It is a good service where we can be updated of everything through the gmail and also in the inbox of the getform account which we created .

 - All we have to do is just to paste the url of the http provided by getform.io in the form attribute as well as the method="POST" as its POST request.

+## Using ASCII code for forward slash to deploy

+- &#047 - code for the forward slash to remove the warning